robksawyer/spec-the-globot/README.md

 ## Alright, brain overload already.
 I'm ready to play

-Run the command below in the #general channel to check it out.
+Run the command below in the #general channel of [Slack](http://slack.com) to check it out.
+Note: The name 'spec' below matches whatever variable is set via the variable HUBOT\_SLACK\_BOTNAME.

 ```
-hubot hello
+spec hello
 ```

 ### Deploying to UNIX or Windows